prismicio/prismic-vue/README.md

 # List of components

-List of available components and use case:
+List of available components and use cases:

 | Component         	| Prismic type      	| Use case                                                         	| Example use                                                                                         	|
 |-------------------	|-------------------	|------------------------------------------------------------------	|-----------------------------------------------------------------------------------------------------	|
 | prismic-rich-text 	| Rich Text, Title 	| Used when you need formatting fir text (bold, italic, embeds...) 	| `<prismic-rich-text :field="field.description" wrapper="div" :htmlSerializer="myLocalSerializer"/>` 	|